Truvis/Sentinel/Parsers/LogStash/OPNSense/ReadMe.md

         }
         ```

-    2. Enable and Start LogStash to generate a sample file.
+    2. Enable and Start Logstash to generate a sample file.

         ```BASH
         sudo systemctl enable logstash